Katty-Bisha/Katty-Bisha/README.md

-- 👋 Hi, I’m @Katty-Bisha
+- 👋 Hi, I’m @Katty-Bisha.
-- 👀 I’m interested in programming and drawing
+- 👀 I’m interested in programming and drawing.
 - 🌱 I’m currently learning at BrSTU.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...